neurodroid/stimfit/doc/sphinx/linux_install_guide/moduleonly.rst

 Remember to add the argument *--with-biosig* to the configure script if you want to have extra biomedical fileformats for stfio.

-If you want to install the *stfio* module for a non-default Python distribution, such as **Anaconda Python**, use the argument *--prefix=* to specify the installation path as the *site-packages* folder of your favorite Python distribution.
+If you want to install the *stfio* module for a non-default Python distribution, such as **Anaconda Python**, use the argument *--prefix=* to specify the installation path as where your favorite Python distribution is installed.
 The following example will install *stfio* for Anaconda Python 2.7:

 ::